mjsuhonos/Annif-corpora/cannif/README.md

     Local URL: http://localhost:8501
     Network URL: http://192.168.1.107:8501

-    For better performance, install the Watchdog module:

-    $ pip install watchdog

-By default cannif will automatically try to start an Annif REST server running at `http://localhost:5000/v1/`.
-Depending on how and where Annif is installed on your system, the local version may not match the version at the REST API.
-This is usually OK, but ideally they should be as similar as possible.

-Cannif looks for project information in the default location, `projects.d`.
+cannif will automatically try to start an Annif REST server running at `http://localhost:5000/v1/`. cannif looks for project information in the default location, `projects.d`.
 If cannif is run from the `Annif` folder, it will use the projects defined there.
-I like to run it from its own folder, with a symlink to `Annif/projects.d`.

 ## usage